leonardocuellargold/leonardocuellargold.github.io/_posts/2025-10-09-vibe-coding-and-illusion-of-speed.md

 Vibe coding is like building a skyscraper out of LEGO blocks: fast to assemble and impressive from afar, but wobbly once you add more floors.

-If the purpose of building a skyscraper is to make it last, why build it to just look like one?
+If the purpose of building a skyscraper is to make it last, why build it without the foundation to support it?
 The temptation isn’t just about speed — it’s about believing you can outsource judgment and functionality, when in reality, judgment is the only thing you can’t automate.

 ---